OT and Opioid Guidelines: Bridging Policy and Practice

 In order to receive the certificate of completion, participants must meet ALL of the following criteria:

-Pass the course exam with score of 75% or greater within 12 months of registration.
+Pass the course exam with a score of 70% or greater

 Please note that no credit or certificate will be issued unless all criteria is met.
 Partial credit will not be issued.